wildenberg84/VagrantLaravelBox/README.md

 # VagrantLaravelBox
 Vagrant script for an Ubuntu 18.04 (LTS) box with Laravel
+webserver-port: 8080 & SSH-port: 2222

 # Usage (on Ubuntu 18.04)
 1. Install composer